ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 A super fast Blizzard AH sniper created by Saddlebag Exchange.
 Version 2.0 of our [MEGA-ALERTS](https://github.com/ff14-advanced-market-search/mega-alerts)

-This is a tool capable of searching **across all realms in your region** to alert you on incredible deals, alerting you on the best prices for any item you want to buy seconds after Blizzard AH API data is released.
+This tool enables you to quickly find the most amazing deals **across all realms within your region**, notifying you of the lowest prices for any item you're interested in purchasing just seconds after the Blizzard AH API data becomes available.

 We support all game modes including:
 - Retail